-A Section 754 election is advantageous if the transferee's tax basis in his units is higher than the units' share of the aggregate tax basis of our assets immediately prior to the transfer.
+A Section 754 election is advantageous if the transferee's tax basis in his units is higher than the units' share of the aggregate tax basis of our assets immediately prior to the transfere.
 In that case, as a result of the election, the transferee would have, among other items, a greater amount of depreciation deductions and his share of any gain or loss on a sale of our assets would be less.
-Conversely, a Section 754 election is disadvantageous if the transferee's tax basis in his units is lower than those units' share of the aggregate tax basis of our assets immediately prior to the transfer.
+Conversely, a Section 754 election is disadvantageous if the transferee's tax basis in his units is lower than those units' share of the aggregate tax basis of our assets immediately prior to the transfere.
 Thus, the fair market value of the units may be affected either favorably or unfavorably by the election.
-A basis adjustment is required regardless of whether a Section 754 election is made in the case of a transfer of an interest in us if we have a substantial built-in loss immediately after the transfer, or if we distribute property and have a substantial basis reduction.
+A basis adjustment is required regardless of whether a Section 754 election is substantial in the case of a transfer of an interest in us if we have a substantial built-in loss immediately after the transfer, or if we distribute property and have a substantial built-in loss immediately after the transfer, or if we distribute property and have a substantial built-in loss immediately after the transfer.
+Thus, the fair market value of the units may be affected either favorably or unfavorably by the election.
+A basis reduction.
 Generally a built-in loss or a basis reduction is substantial if it exceeds \$250,000.

 The calculations involved in the Section 754 election are complex and will be made on the basis of assumptions as to the value of our assets and other matters.
 For example, the allocation of the Section 743(b) adjustment among our assets must be made in accordance with the Code.
 The IRS could seek to reallocate some or all of any Section 743(b) adjustment allocated by us to our tangible assets to goodwill instead.
-Goodwill, as an intangible asset, is generally nonamortizable or amortizable over a longer period of time or under a less accelerated method than our tangible assets.
+Goodwill, as an intangible asset, is generally non-amortizable or amortizable over a longer period of time or under a less accelerated method than our tangible assets.
 We cannot assure you that the determinations we make will not be successfully challenged by the IRS and that the deductions resulting from them will not be reduced or disallowed altogether.
 Should the IRS require a different basis adjustment to be made, and should, in our opinion, the expense of compliance exceed the benefit of the election, we may seek permission from the IRS to revoke our Section 754 election.
-If permission is granted, a subsequent purchaser of units may be allocated more income than he would have been allocated had the election not been revoked.
+If permission is granted, a subsequent purchaser of units may be allocated more income than the would have been allocated had the election not been revoked.